 The majority of our 70+ members were not born Unitarian Universalists.
 Ours is a chosen faith.
 We come from many faith traditions including Hinduism, Buddhism, Judaism, and variety of Christian denominations across the Catholic and Protestant traditions or from no religion at all.
-We gather together to search for answers to life’s biggest questions and to worship, or celebrate and lift up the values that hold “worth” for us.
+We gather together to search for answers to life’s biggest questions and to celebrate and lift up the values that hold “worth” for us.

 YOU ARE WELCOME EXACTLY AS YOU ARE!

 The UUCJ welcomes, affirms, and promotes the inclusion and full participation of persons in all of its activities and endeavors without regard to race, color, ability, age, sex, affectional or sexual orientation, gender identity or expression, national origin, or socioeconomic status.